vishwajeet-hash/vishwajeet-hash/README.md

 </p>

 <h5 align='center'>
-  Tech stacks i am inquisitive and working on:
+  Tech stacks that i have worked on:
 </h5>

 <p>